 Sheffield said he told the BALCO grand jury the previous year that Bonds arranged for him to use "the cream," "the clear" and "red beans," which prosecutors identified as steroid pills from Mexico.
 Sheffield, however, said he was told the substances were legal arthritic balms or nutritional supplements.… When he later learned that the BALCO products were steroids, he told me, "I was mad.
 I want everybody to be on an even playing field."

 That's it; we have no evidence that ties Sheffield to steroids other than those several weeks before the 2002 season when Sheffield lived at Bonds's home.
 Even during that 2002 season, when players were resisting the idea of steroid testing, Sheffield spoke out in favor of it [see here], saying, "I would like to see testing.
 I mean you see how much guys are using it.
 Unless you've got something to hide, you won't mind testing, right?"

-That said, Sheffield's subpar JAWS score and the ballot's current crowd—with more players worthy of a vote than there are spots on the ballot—leaves him short of must-vote status right now.
-If I had 15 slots, I’d strongly consider tabbing him on the basis of his offense, since it’s far easier to measure, though I’ll concede that he was also a personal favorite, as my voluminouswriting on the subject suggests.
+Like Guerrero, Sheffield's subpar JAWS score and the ballot's current crowd leaves him short of an automatic vote, but the strength of his offense, which is far easier to measure than defense, leaves me open to considering him; I’ll concede that he was also a personal favorite, as my voluminouswriting on the subject suggests.
 Even without recommending him for an immediate vote, I would hate to see him fall off the ballot before the traffic thins out.
-He deserves to be judged on his own merits instead of suffering by comparison to Ken Griffey Jr., Piazza or another candidacy surrounded by a stronger consensus.
 After all, who wouldn’t want to see Sheffield take another swing?